peter88213/StyleSwitcher/docs/help-en.md

 *  __Printout.ott__  (optimized for print output)

-You must provide these templates yourself, which are described in  __using the toolbar__ .
-Sample template documents for customization can be downloaded [here](https://peter88213.github.io/StyleSwitcher/samples/).
+You must provide these templates yourself, which are described below.
+Sample template documents for customization can be downloaded [here](https://peter88213.github.io/StyleSwitcher/samples).

 ## Place the toolbar